Early life and career of Ulysses S. Grant

-After the war, Grant was assigned to posts in New York and Michigan before traveling West to a posting Fort Vancouver at Fort Humboldt in present-day Northern California.
+After the war, Grant was assigned to posts in New York and Michigan before traveling west to a posting at Fort Vancouver in the Pacific Northwest and at Fort Humboldt in present-day Northern California.
 On his journey to California by ship, Grant compassionately aided victims of a cholera epidemic while he was traveling through Panama, arriving in San Francisco in 1853, during the California Gold Rush.
 Grant's tenure in the Pacific Northwest included the aftermath of the Cayuse War.
 Grant's various attempts at speculation ventures failed in his effort to support Julia and his family.
 While stationed at Fort Humboldt Grant became lonely and depressed and he began to drink.
 After accusations of drunkenness while on duty at Fort Humboldt, Grant was compelled to resign and returned to Missouri and his family.
 Six years of civilian life were difficult for Grant, as he had little aptitude for business or farming, and was devastated by the Panic of 1857.
 In 1859, the family moved again, to Galena, Illinois, where Grant had a job as a clerk in his father's leather shop.
 He worked there until 1861, when the American Civil War began.

 Ancestry

-Grant was of English and Ulster Scots ancestry; his immigrant ancestor Mathew Grant arrived with Puritans from England in the 1630.
-Grant's paternal grandmother Suzanna Delano, of French origin, was the granddaughter of Jonathan Delano (1647–1720), 7th child of Philippe de La Noye (1602–1681).
+Grant was of English and Ulster Scots ancestry; his immigrant ancestor Mathew Grant arrived with Puritans from England in the 1630s.
+Grant's paternal great grandmother Suzanna Delano, of French origin, was the granddaughter of Jonathan Delano (1647–1720), 7th child of Philippe de La Noye (1602–1681).
 Philippe was descended from the illustrious House of Lannoy, and was one of the Fortunes passengers who landed at Plymouth in November 1621, joining the first settlers of the Mayflower.
-The offspring of the paternal uncle of Suzanna, Thomas Delano (born 1704), gave a few decades later another president of the United States, Franklin D. Roosevelt.Family Relationship of Franklin D. Roosevelt, 32nd U.S. President and Ulysses S. Grant, 18th U.S. President His mother descended from Presbyterian immigrants from County Tyrone, Ireland (where the ancestral family home still stands in Ballygawley) to Bucks County, Pennsylvania.
+The offspring of the paternal uncle of Suzanna, Thomas Delano (born 1704), gave a few decades later another president of the United States, Franklin D. Roosevelt.
+His mother descended from Presbyterian immigrants from County Tyrone, Ireland (where the ancestral family home still stands in Ballygawley) to Bucks County, Pennsylvania.